nuls-io/nuls-v2-design-docs/design-en/c.Network design v1.3.md

   ​      After the TCP connection is complete with the server, the client needs to handshake through the rervice version protocol.
 Only the connection with successful handshake can forward the service.
 The state in the connection cannot be transitioned to connected after X minutes, and the connection is actively disconnected.

   ![](./image/network-module/connection.png)

+ PS: In order to meet the  requirements of one process carrying multiple-chain services at the same  time, after a node peer connection is established, multiple NodeGroup  services should be satisfied.

+That is, the node peer connection and the nodeGroup object are many-to-many, n:n relationships.